-Contact the Credit Reporting Agency
+2. Contact the Credit Reporting Agency

-Another way to resolve inaccurate credit report information is to contact the creditor in writing.
-Include copies of any documentation that prove your claim and send it to the address for the creditor listed on your credit report.
+If you don’t agree with the results, it may be a good idea to contact the creditor directly and provide any documentation you have to support your claim.
 If the creditor denies your claim, it must still report to the credit agency that the information is disputed.
-If the creditor agrees with your claim, it must direct the credit reporting agency to update or delete the item.
+If the creditor agrees with your claim, it has to direct the credit reporting agency to update or delete the item.